n3ssuno/MSA-patents/README.md

 8. Run ``make``

 Notes:
+1. To run some of the scripts you need a large amount of RAM memory (about 32GB).
+Consider using a cloud-based solution.
-1. The previous steps assume that you are working in a GNU/Linux environment (if you work in a MS Windows environment, consider using [WSL](https://docs.microsoft.com/en-us/windows/wsl/)).
+2. The previous steps assume that you are working in a GNU/Linux environment (if you work in a MS Windows environment, consider using [WSL](https://docs.microsoft.com/en-us/windows/wsl/)).
 It is not excluded that you can run the scripts also in other OS, but it has never been tested.
-2. GNU Make is not mandatory, but it helps to simplify the procedure.
+3. GNU Make is not mandatory, but it helps to simplify the procedure.
 Alternatively, you can go step by step by yourself following the Makefile provided (the ``makefile.png`` image can help).
-3. The ``make2graph`` rule in the Makefile depicts the Makefile as a PNG picture.
+4. The ``make2graph`` rule in the Makefile depicts the Makefile as a PNG picture.
 To use this rule, you must (1) clone the https://github.com/lindenb/makefile2graph repository into the present folder; (2) compile it with ``make``; (3) install [Graphviz](http://www.graphviz.org/) into your OS.

 ## Built database
 You can find a built version of the database [here](https://surfdrive.surf.nl/files/index.php/s/BgV5tAyhEjGFojk).